kg4llm-anonymous/kg4llm/readme.md

-Please download the dataset and knowledge base from "https://pan.baidu.com/s/1lpvFXCNjQHbEIpmVKeY4kA?pwd=j0ii" with password "j0ii".
+Please download the dataset and knowledge base from "https://drive.google.com/file/d/1zurxfo59CH4Bhu8NJdWiP9XZs68983k6/view?usp=drive_link".
 Then, put them in the same directory with the code.
 ### Requires
 * python 3.10.0